axiezai/pipetography/README.md

 #### Singularity:

- - This is a large image, you will need to set the following environment variables to somewhere other than `/tmp`:
+ - This is a large image, you will need to set the following environment variables to somewhere other than `/tmp` if you want to avoid memory errors:
      - `export SINGULARITY_TMPDIR={YOUR DESTINATION DIR}`
      - `export SINGULARITY_LOCALCACHEDIR={YOUR DESTINATION DIR}`
      - `export SINGULARITY_CACHEDIR={YOUR DESTINATION DIR}`
      - `export SINGULARITY_PULLFOLDER={YOUR DESTINATION DIR}`

- - Build the singularity image with the `singularity.def` file provided in Github, pulling from a base image often encounters inconsistent paths and binaries behavior.
-You  will need to have sudo permissions to perform singularity build.
+ - Build the singularity image with the `singularity.def` file provided in Github, you will need to have sudo permissions to perform singularity build.
      - `sudo singularity build {image_file_name}.sif singularity.def`

+ - OR pull the built singularity image from cloud library:
+    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.4`

  - To run interactively or as a job execution, you will need a few flags:
      - `-e` for a clean environnment